Fatihevliyaoglu/titanic-survival-prediction/README.md

-# titanic-survival-prediction
+# Titanic Survival Prediction
-Machine learning project focused on predicting passenger survival on the Titanic using various ML models and ensemble techniques.
-Part of the Kaggle Titanic competition.
+This project aims to predict passenger survival on the Titanic using machine learning techniques.
+It's based on the famous Kaggle Titanic competition, which serves as an introduction to machine learning concepts.